taw00/dashcore-rpm/README.md

 * In this github repo, we bucket the various versions into **stable**, **release-candate**, **test**, **deprecated**.
-  - "Stable" packages are in the root of the github repo and "archive"
+  - "Stable" packages are in the "source-packages" directory and "archive"
   - "Release candidates", "test", and "eprecated" packages have their own folders in the "archive" folder.
     ...the tree looks like this...

 ```
-dashcore-rpm (and the stable packages)
+dashcore-rpm
+└──source-packages <--- current stable packages
    └── archive
        ├── deprecated
        ├── release-candidate
        └── test
 ```

 * Only use **stable** versions on the mainnet (`testnet=0`).